dceoy/jader-phv-adhoc/main.md

 ##### Methods and Findings
 This study is designed as a disproportionality analysis based on logistic regression model of spontaneous ADE reports.
 The report data was fetched from Japanese Adverse Drug Event Report database (JADER), which is published by Pharmaceuticals and Medical Devices Agency (PMDA).
-165,779 unique cases were analyzed, which were reported from 2010 to 2014 and had available records about age and sex.
+176,957 unique cases were analyzed, which were reported from 2010 to 2014 and had available records about age and sex.

+In the first, Fisher's exact test were performed by all combinations between generic names of drugs and MedDRA High Level Terms (HLTs) including adverse events. drug-event combinations which two-sided p-value < 0.01 and odds ratio > 1

+significant association were extracted.

-In the first screening, all the cases were analyzed using fixed effects model and ADEs associated with incretin-based drug were extracted.
+using fixed effects model and ADEs associated with incretin-based drug were extracted.

 This model includes use of incretin-based drug, concomitant suspected drug, history of the event, age and sex as predictor variables, and occurrence of each ADEs as an outcome variable.
 In the second screening, the cases treated with hypoglycemic drug were analyzed using the same model as that in the previous screening.
 In the final analysis, the cases treated with hypoglycemic drug were analyzed using the mixed effects model which has reporting quarter as a random effect besides the fixed effects.